Feynman Integrals and Scattering Amplitudes from Wilson Loops: Final Results and Checks

 \section{Final Results and Checks}

 In addition to the algebraic part, we also compute the remaining part that is free of any square roots; the computation of the symbol can be done trivially, as long as we apply the integration-rule consistently to the complete weight-$3$ symbol including the ``algebraic words" and the rest~\footnote{Note that when converting ${\rm d}\log$'s of $\tau'$ into those of $z(\tau')$, we omitted ``constants'' that are independent of $\tau'$; it is crucial to also drop the same constants for ${\rm d}\log$'s in the rational part, since one can only ignore such constants for the entire, integrable symbol.}.
-We record the complete symbol for $I_{\rm dp} (1,4,7,10)$ for $n=12$, including \eqref{algwords} and rational part, in the ancillary file {\bf result.nb}, which consists of (only) $\sim 10^4$ terms before further simplifications.
+We record the symbol for $I_{\rm dp} (1,4,7,10)$ with $n=12$ in the ancillary file {\bf result.nb}.
+Remarkably, we find that the complete symbol can be written in a compact form by organizing it using $8+16$ combinations of last entries with manifest symmetries.
+Equivalently, we express its total differential ${\rm d} I_{\rm dp}(i,j,k,l)$ as { }where only {\it two} independent weight-$3$ DCI functions, $R^{\bar i}_{j{-}1 j}$ and $M^{i k l}_{j{-}1 j}$ are needed; each relabelling applies to all previous terms, giving $8$ and $16$ images of these functions, respectively.
+The algebraic words \eqref{algwords} contribute to the symbol of $M$ only, and that of $R$ is rational; we present both symbols in the appendix.